iamramakanthreddyk/fuelsync-new/docs/api.md

 ```

 ### POST /uploads
-Upload a receipt for OCR processing.
+Upload a receipt or manual data payload for processing.

 **Headers:**
 - `Authorization: Bearer <token>`